 - Tapotement: tapping with cupped hands, fingers, or the edge of the hand

-The health benefits of Swedish massage
+What are health benefits of Swedish massage?

 Many people use Swedish massage just to relax.
 It can also be used to help with physical conditions and has been shown to help relieve pain, stress and muscle tension.
 Sportspeople may have a Swedish massage before they compete to help them perform at their best.